< Back to results

 Future careers

 Australia has one of the most highly developed aviation industries in the world.
-It is home to some of the best global airlines and has significant hubs for airlines based in Asia, the Americas and Europe.
+It's home to some of the best global airlines and has significant hubs for airlines based in Asia, the Americas and Europe.

-Becoming a pilot with an airline usually requires working within the general aviation sector to gain additional flying experience.
-For this reason, most flying graduates will spend some time working as a flying instructor, charter pilot or in some other general aviation flying activity.
+Becoming a pilot with an airline usually requires working in the general aviation sector to gain additional flying experience.
+Most flying graduates will spend time working as a flying instructor, charter pilot, or in other general aviation flying activity.

 Potential careers